SiEPIC/openEBL-2024-10-SiN/DFT.md

   - SiEPIC_EBeam_PDK -> EBeam-Dream ->
     - ebeam_dream_FAVE_SiN_1550_BB
     - should be facing right
 - The FaML cell contains the Thermal Isolation Trench layer, which needs to be 30 µm away from SiN -- both within the design, as well as neighbour designs.
+  - Left & Right side: 22 µm away from the FloorPlan (additional space between designs will be added during merging)
+  - Top & Bottom: 9 µm away from the FloorPlan (additional space between designs will be added during merging)
 - 127 µm pitch, verically aligned, single column, connected circuits
 - up to 4 emitters
 - opt_in label format: opt_in_TE_1550_***FAVE***_designerUniqueIndentifier